slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 Please follow the steps below to set up the Azure environment.

 ## Step 1: Get the Required Datasets
-There are 2 data sources that are used in this solution:
+There are 2 data sources that are used in this solution.
+Please click on each data source to access the data.

 1. [State Drug Utilization Database](https://www.medicaid.gov/medicaid/prescription-drugs/state-drug-utilization-data/index.html) (SDUD) - This data represents covered outpatient drugs paid for by state Medicaid agencies.
 They have been reported by states since the start of the Medicaid Drug Rebate Program.
 We will be using this data to analyze drug trends between the years 2018-2020.

       Navigate to the year of interest (i.e., 2018) and download the data.